genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/03_training-content-day3.md

 Request Servers are conventionally configured in the file _application-name_**-reqrep.kts**.
 This file should be in the _application-name_-script-config module.

-So, if this case the application is called **alpha**, the file would be named **alpha-reqrep.kts** and will be kept in the path *server/jvm/alpha-script-config/src/main/resources/scripts*.
+So, if the application is called **alpha**, the file would be named **alpha-reqrep.kts** and will be kept in the path *server/jvm/alpha-script-config/src/main/resources/scripts*.

 You should also check the Request Server component in your application's system-processes and service-definition files, as described in the [Configuring runtime](../../../creating-applications/defining-your-application/user-interface/request-servers/rs-configure-runtime/) page.